 Once the completed paperwork has been received, the student may sign up for a mandatory testing and orientation session.
 It is recommended that a parent of legal guardian attend the orientation session with their student.
 The student may enroll in classes once they have completed testing and orientation.

 Special Permission to Attend Craven Community College Form

-- North Carolina Students from outside of Craven County or Private School Students: Obtain a Special Permissionto Attend Craven Community College Form.
-Then, have it signed by the school Principal and the Superintendent or his/her designee.
-This form will also need to be signed by the parent of legal guardian and notarized.
+- North Carolina Students from outside of Craven County or Private School Students: Request the Basic Skills Special Permission Forms.
+Then, have them signed by the school Principal and the Superintendent or his/her designee.
+The forms will also need to be signed by the parent of legal guardian and notarized.

-- Home-Schooled Students: Request a Special Permission to Attend Craven Community College Form.
-Then, have it signed by the parent or legal guardian and notarized.
+- Home-Schooled Students: Request the Basic Skills Special Permission Forms.
+Then, have them signed by the parent or legal guardian and notarized.
 Attach a copy of the state approval for the home school program issued by the North Carolina Department of Public Instruction, and certify the student has not been enrolled in any NC public school for the past six months.

-- Out-of-State Students: Parent or legal guardian must complete and notarize the Special Permission to Attend Craven Community College Form if the student has never been enrolled in the North Carolina Public School System.
+- Out-of-State Students: Parent or legal guardian must complete and notarize the Basic Skills Special Permission Forms if the student has never been enrolled in the North Carolina Public School System.